NativeScript/docs/content/setup/windows.md

 %LOCALAPPDATA%\Android\Sdk
 ```

-To find the actual location in the Android Studio **Settings**, navigate to **Appearance & Behavior › System Settings › Android SDK** and copy the Android SDK Location.
+To find the actual location in the Android Studio **Settings**, navigate to **Languages & Frameworks › Android SDK** and copy the Android SDK Location.

 Next, add Android **platform-tools** to path: